Aliases for CLEC5A Gene

 GeneCards Summary for CLEC5A Gene

-CLEC5A (C-Type Lectin Domain Family 5, Member A) is a Protein Coding gene.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+CLEC5A (C-Type Lectin Domain Family 5 Member A) is a Protein Coding gene.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include carbohydrate binding and virus receptor activity.

 UniProtKB/Swiss-Prot for CLEC5A Gene